 Long Island Interventions offers inpatient and outpatient addiction recovery services for clients in the New York area.
 We are committed to helping our patients find the best possible treatment options that match their unique needs.

 Attending a drug rehab horse ranch far outside the city can be highly beneficial for New Yorkers who need a calm, quiet, and private location to work toward their mental health goals.
-If you’re looking for a residential addiction center that offers equine therapy, we can connect you to the right program.
-Contact us today to learn more about our services or to find a placement with an equine therapy rehab facility.
+If you’re looking for a residential addiction center that offers equine therapy, there are a number of options available.
+Contact us today to learn more about equine therapy rehab facilities.